MAGICGrants/Monero-Fund-Elections/README.md

 The MAGIC Monero Fund is one of the most important volunteer opportunities for the ecosystem.
 You will meet regularly with other committee members to work on various Monero-related projects.

-This election cycle, there are **5** committee positions open for 2-year terms.
+This election cycle, there are **5** committee positions open.
+The two receiving the highest vote ranking will serve 2-year terms.
+The three with the next highest vote ranking will serve 1-year terms.
 All seats are up for election.

 ## Timeline